 HIBI reviews behavioral and social science applications focusing on individual- and interpersonal-level studies of the prevention of HIV exposure and infection and those living with HIV.

-This include studies examining factors at the individual and social levels related to reducing HIV associated risk behaviors and fostering HIV prevention as well as behavioral aspects of HIV testing, engagement, retentions and re-engagement across the HIV care continuum.
-It also reviews studies of behavior and health outcomes in people living with HIV and on the effects of HIV infection and AIDS on behavior, cognitive and social functioning, and health outcomes including substance use, mental health disorders, pain management, self-management of health care.
+HIBI includes studies examining factors at the individual and social levels related to reducing HIV associated risk behaviors and fostering HIV prevention as well as studies examining HIV testing, engagement, retention and re-engagement across the HIV care continuum.
+It also reviews studies on the effects of HIV infection and AIDS on behavior, cognitive and social functioning, and various health outcomes including substance use, mental health disorders, pain management, and self-management of health care.

 The membership panel is a list of chartered members only.

-- Studies examining substance use and related behaviors (alcohol, tobacco, cannabis and other drugs) in people at risk for HIV acquisition or people living with HIV.
+- Studies examining substance use and related behaviors in people at risk for HIV or persons living with HIV.

-- Studies examining the association between mental health (depression, anxiety, trauma, and stigma), in people at risk for HIV acquisition or people living with HIV at the individual or interpersonal level.
+- Studies examining the association between mental health (e.g., depression, anxiety, trauma, and stigma) and risk behaviors for HIV or the impacts of living with HIV at the individual or interpersonal level.